-The Courtesy Copy Court Document Delivery Services and Process Serving services website is managed by A.C.E.
+This Process Serving services website is managed by A.C.E.
 Inc. We are well known Process Servers and the nations most stable and reliable attorney and legal support services vendor since 1997.
-Here at the A.C.E. process server company we pride ourselves on the fact that we are a courtesy copy delivery service and have been providing law offices, attorneys, paralegal and law offices with dedicated and successful services you too can count on.
-We also serve legal process and subpoena's.
+Here at the A.C.E. process server company we pride ourselves on the fact that we are also a courtesy copy delivery service and have been providing law offices, attorneys, paralegal and law offices with dedicated and successful services you too can count on.

-Since our inception, we have been managed by the same family and office team members specializing in on time document delivery services.
-Many of our employees and contractors have been with us more than 15 years with a combined knowledge base that exceeds 175 years.
+Since our inception, we have been managed by the same family and office team members specializing in on time service of process and document delivery services.
+Many of our employees and contractors have been with us more than 15 years with a combined knowledge base that exceeds 190 years.
 There are very few, if any, situations involving the courts, attorney's, judges, clerks, witnesses, defendants, locating difficult to find people and investigation matters that we have not been involved with.
 So, experience, knowledge and understanding your needs is our priority and handling your request in a timely manner is guaranteed.

-Our CourtHouse Messengers and Process Servers Have Been Serving and Delivering Documents To Courthouses and to Important Recipients for twenty-five years.
+Our Process Servers Have Been Serving and Delivering Documents To Courthouses and to Important Recipients for twenty-five years.
 Below are the most popular types of courtesy copies delivery and service of process services:

 The most popular requested service is delivering one courtesy paper copy of all filed documents requiring court review, action, or signature directly to the assigned Judge's chambers or official delivery location.
 These courtesy copies are usually delivered to the court the day of or following electronic filing, except all papers related to motions brought on shortened time are typically delivered to the Judge's chambers as early as practicable but at least before the time set for hearing.